mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

   ```

-  Then press **Ctrl+S** to save the file.
+ Hit **Ctrl+S** to save the `paper.js` file.

 ### Step 2.
 Add requisite "worker" query class functions to your VS Code project (new file: query.js)

-1. Create a new file via the VS Code menu under the `contract/lib` folder using VS Code and call it `query.js`.
+1. Create a new file in VS Code Explorer under the `contract/lib` folder using VS Code and name it `query.js`.

 <img src="/img/tutorial2/newqueryjs-file.png" title="New query.js file" alt="new query.js file" />

-2. Copy the contents of the `query.js` file from the cloned GitHub repo `github.com/mahoney1/commpaper`
+2. In the cloned Github repo `github.com/mahoney1/commpaper` copy the contents of the `query.js` in an editor.

-3. Paste the contents into your `query.js` VS Code edit session.
-You should now have a series of functions in your new query JavaScript "worker" `query.js` file.
-Now go ahead and save this file using **CTRL + S**.
+3. Paste the copied contents into your new `query.js` in VS Code.
+You should now have a series of standard query functions in `query.js` file.
+Now go ahead and save this `query.js` file using **CTRL + S**.

 ### Step 3.
 Add requisite advanced query 'delta' functionality to your VS Code project

-1. With the `query.js` file still open, add the 'advanced' delta query code functions to it - you can copy/paste the code segment below, ensuring you paste before the last curly bracket, at the bottom of `query.js` (ie its before the `module.exports` line).
+1. With the `query.js` file still open, add the 'advanced' query code functions to it - copy/paste the code segment below before the **last curly bracket**, before the bottom of `query.js` (ie the bracket before the `module.exports` line).

 ```
 // =========================================================================================